 All new graduate students are required to attend Graduate Student Orientation, which is generally held in the week prior to the start of classes.
 Orientation includes TA training, fire safety training, Departmental orientation (with the Chair and members of the Departmental office and lab staff), and meetings with some current graduate students.
-If you are unable to attend orientation, you must contact the appropriate Graduate Program Coordinator (Biological Sciences: Saara DeWalt, saarad@clemson.edu or Microbiology: Barbara Campbell, bcampb7@clemson.edu) to make separate arrangements.
+If you are unable to attend orientation, you must contact the appropriate Graduate Program Coordinator (Biological Sciences: biolgrad@clemson.edu or Microbiology: micrograd@clemson.edu to make separate arrangements.